cloudnative-pg/docs/versioned_docs/version-1.27/resource_management.md

 For more details, please refer to the ["Resource Consumption"](https://www.postgresql.org/docs/current/runtime-config-resource.html) section in the PostgreSQL documentation.

-:::info Managing Compute Resources for Containers
+:::note[Managing Compute Resources for Containers]
     For more details on resource management, please refer to the ["Managing Compute Resources for Containers"](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/)
     page from the Kubernetes documentation.